 If you have an unexpired lease or executory contract when you file for Chapter 7 bankruptcy, the bankruptcy trustee may "assume" or terminate the lease or contract.
-Read on to learn what it means to assume or terminate a lease, how likely it is that the trustee will assume your lease, and what happens if you want to terminate the lease.
+In this article, you'll learn what it means to assume or terminate a lease, how likely it is that the trustee will assume your lease, and what happens if you want to terminate the lease.

 “Executory” means the contract is still in force—that is, both parties are still obligated to perform important acts under it.
 Similarly, “unexpired” means that the contract or lease period hasn’t run out—that is, it is still in effect.
 Common examples of executory contracts and unexpired leases are:

-The trustee has 60 days after you file for bankruptcy to decide whether an executory contract or unexpired lease should be assumed (continued in force) as property of the estate or terminated (rejected).
+The trustee has 60 days after you file for bankruptcy to decide whether an executory contract or unexpired lease should be assumed (continued in force) as part of the property of the estate or rejected.

 If the lease or contract would generate funds for your unsecured creditors, then it will be assumed; otherwise, it will be rejected.
 As a general matter, most leases and contracts are liabilities and are rejected by the trustee.
 However, you have the right to assume a lease on personal property (for instance, a car lease) on your own, as long as you give the creditor written notice and the creditor agrees.
 You provide this written notice in the Statement of Intention which you file with your bankruptcy papers.